HSLdevcom/hsl-map-publisher/README.md

 Server and REST API for printing components to PDF files and managing their metadata in a Postgres database.

+#### Pre-step: Create Digitransit apikey

+Create .env file and place your Digitransit apikey there.
+If you still don't have your own, generate one on https://portal-dev.digitransit.fi or https://portal.digitransit.fi (dev / prod).
+Without apikey the map won't work and generation will fail.

 #### 1. Start Postgres

 ```